snamiki1212/kisekame/spec.md

 ## Skin Template — PENTAX Optio RS1500

-The RS1500 uses one dedicated front skin, not separate front/back/top/bottom panels.
+The RS1500 uses one dedicated skin.
 Its outer cutting size is 83.65 × 53.35 mm, with lens, flash, and indicator cut-outs traced from Ricoh's official skin PDF.

 ---